Getting Started #

 Uncheck the TAD Application option.

-Click the OK button to inactivate the Add-in.
+Click the OK button to deactivate the add-in.

 Click the Excel Add-ins button again.